-Pope Francis Expresses Condolences to Benedict XVI
+Pope Francis Expresses Condolences to Benedict XVI on Death of Brother

 Pope Francis has expressed his “deepest sympathy and spiritual closeness” to Benedict XVI following the death yesterday of the Pope Emeritus’ brother, Msgr.
 Georg Ratzinger.

-“You were kind enough to be the first to tell me the news of the death of your beloved brother Msgr.
+“You were kind enough to tell me first the news of the death of your beloved brother Msgr.
 Georg,” the Pope wrote in a statement issued on Wednesday.
 “At this time of mourning, I would like to express to you my deepest sympathy and spiritual closeness.”

 The Pope assured the Pope Emeritus of his “prayer for the deceased, so that the Lord of life, in His merciful goodness, may receive him into His heavenly homeland and grant him the reward prepared for the faithful servants of the Gospel.”